Jira Data Center search indexing

 |I'm running low on disk space on the server that stores the shared home directory.
 Can I delete the

-One of the nodes in the cluster has corrupted index.
+One of the nodes in the cluster has a corrupted index, how do I fix it?

 The easiest way to fix this is to copy the index from one node to another.
 To do this: